The two best-known devotionals of the 20th century were born out of grief.

 The widows’ two devotionals were born out of grief in the sense they achieved fame after Charles and Oswald died.

-As their biographer, I learned a lot from reading the devotionals, and by examining the lives and times that produced them.
+As their biographer, I learned a lot from reading the devotionals, by examining their lives, and the era that produced them.

 I love them both.